7 Amazing Ways to Prevent Diabesity While Burning Fat

 Although all of these items are factors in obesity, the biggest influence has been a shift toward poor-quality, inSANE dietary habits, starting roughly in the mid-70s.

-Many players spurred obesity and the current diabesity epidemic.
+Many factors spurred obesity and the current diabesity epidemic.
 They are also responsible for the weight you’ve struggled with for many years, as well.
 Here are just a few of them:

-Though sugar has been around forever, and your grandmother used it to sweeten her homemade pies, sugar was never consumed regularly as it is today.
-It was considered a delicacy, to be enjoyed as an occasional treat.
+Though sugar has been around for a long time, and your grandmother used it to sweeten her homemade pies and other yummy treats, sugar was never consumed regularly as it is today.
+Instead, it was considered a delicacy to be enjoyed as an occasional treat.

 Today, however, people are consuming sugar in vast quantities.
+How much sugar do people consume?
 Depending on which statistic you read, the average American consumes nearly 152 pounds of sugar per year.
 That’s a whopping 6 cups of sugar a week.

 And it’s not just that people are eating more sweet foods; rather, the majority of processed foods have added sugar, even foods that are not sweet.

-But where do you suppose most sugar consumption comes from?
+But what is the biggest source of added sugar in our diets?
 If you guessed “soft drinks,” you’re correct.
 Studies show that 33 percent of the added sugar in the average American’s diet comes from soft drinks.
 That’s not surprising considering that this is one of the industries that has super-sized their offerings.
 So…if you drink a 20-ounce bottle of soda, you’ll not only get a tasty beverage, but you will also consume 15 to 18 inflammation-causing, setpoint weight-raising teaspoons of sugar.
 (More on setpoint weight later.)